1. China is an attractive location for international business expansion. This may involved opening a company in China.

 Performing the registration process yourself may cause many unintended consequences.
 Your reputation may suffer with local government authorities.

-Contact New Horizons Global Partners for Assisting Setting Up Your Company
+Contact Horizons for Assistance Setting Up Your Company

 Once your WFOE is registered, you will likely have additional needs to tend to prior to operating your business, such as establishing an accounting system, acquiring work permits for foreign staff and registering intellectual property.